 There is also a focus on broadening knowledge by

 - emphasising the multidisciplinary context

 - integrating knowledge and skills from other disciplines

-At the start of the programme an individual curriculum is defined.
-The contents of the curriculum depend on trainees personal skills and interests.
+At the start of the programme, an individual curriculum is defined.
+The contents of the curriculum depend on the trainees' personal skills and interests.
 The second year of the traineeship consists of the Individual Design Project (IDP).
 The project is performed in, or in collaboration with, the product development department of an industrial partner.
 The IDP offers the perfect opportunity to apply all your knowledge, acquired during the first year of the traineeship.